buchmiller/notes/project_setup/angularfire2.md

 1. Follow the instructions for angularfire2 [installation and setup](https://github.com/angular/angularfire2/blob/master/docs/1-install-and-setup.md)
     - Not all of the steps seem to be required
     - It's probably better to create a service to communicate with firebase instead of using the primary app module.

+1. To host on firebase: [Deploy Your Site](https://firebase.google.com/docs/hosting/deploying)